 - Economic drivers and regulatory / subsidy regimes often provide insufficient support, incentive or regulation to deliver an optimal mix of land uses that can meet wider societal needs or the needs of a given place.
 'Bottom-up', participatory planning processes can help to identify shared values and objectives, leading to consensus on a desired land use strategy and better outcomes overall.

-- The ecosystem approach underpins public policy across the UK, including the Land Use Strategy for Scotland and the principles for the Sustainable Management of Natural Resources in Wales.
+- Sustainability, including the principles of the ecosystem approach, underpin public policy across the UK, including the Land Use Strategy for Scotland and the principles for the Sustainable Management of Natural Resources in Wales.

 - Involving local communities and interested parties in positive dialogue about land and water can lead to better outcomes for everyone.